capsuleman/logbook-back/README.md

 The back is a Node application (Express) and the database connection is made with sqlite3 module.

 ## Endpoints
-`POST /newmessage` : adds a new message to a selected date to the connected user
+`POST /message` : adds a new message to a selected date to the connected user
-`GET /message` : gets message at a specified date from the current user
+`GET /message/date` : gets the dates with stored messages
-`GET /date` : gets the dates with stored messages
+`GET /message/:date` : gets message at a specified date from the current user
-`POST /auth/login` : returns a JWT if the pair username/password is correct
+`DELETE /message/:id` : removes message with id
 `POST /auth/register` : adds a new user with username and password (and returns a JWT)
-`GET /auth/me` : gets informations about the user associated with the JWT
+`GET /auth/me` : gets informations about the user associated with the JWT `POST /auth/login` : returns a JWT if the pair username/password is correct

  ## Milestones
  `[X]` Specifications and README
  `[X]` Definition of database scheme
  `[X]` Authentification of users
- `[ ]` Messages management
+ `[X]` Messages management
  `[ ]` Encrpytion of messages

  ## Database scheme